jojkaart/ComfyUI-sampler-lcm-alternative/README.md

 This custom node repository adds three new nodes for ComfyUI to the Custom Sampler category.
 SamplerLCMAlternative, SamplerLCMCycle and LCMScheduler (just to save a few clicks, as you could also use the BasicScheduler and choose smg_uniform).
 Just clone it into your custom_nodes folder and you can start using it as soon as you restart ComfyUI.

+Update 2024.06.24: I've added a new sampler SamplerLCMDualNoise.
+I consider the others obsolete now due to how stunnigly well this new sampler works.
+It achieves great results on SD1.5 (yes, the ORIGINAL!) plus LCM Lora with CFG 1.0 and only positive prompt.

+SamplerLCMDualNoise has one extra parameter.
+- `weight`, this sampler simultaneously samples with Euler and LCM on every step.
+This parameter controls the weight each of them is given for the results.
+0.0 results in a result that's identical with the original LCM sampler.
+1.0 is identical to Euler.
+  I've experimentally found that weights between 0.66 and 0.95 seem to work best.
+The best weight depends on the number of steps and might also be affected by the prompt, CFG and other parameters.
+Consider these as rough starting points: 50 steps -> weight 0.95, 4 steps -> weight 0.66, 16 steps -> weight 0.8

 SamplerLCMAlternative has two extra parameters.
 - `euler_steps`, which tells the sampler to use Euler sampling for the first n steps (or skip euler only for last n steps if n is negative).
 - `ancestral`, If you give this a value above 0.0, the Euler steps get some fresh randomness injected each step.
 The value controls how much.